Brookfield's battery maker Clarios eyes nearly $11 bln valuation in U.S. IPO - Up News Info

 Entities affiliated with Brookfield and CPDQ will continue to hold 80.1% of shares in Clarios after the offering, the company has said.

 Clarios will start trading on the New York Stock Exchange under the symbol “BTRY.”
 BofA Securities and J.P.
 Morgan are the lead underwriters for the offering.
-(Reporting by Niket Nishant in Bengaluru; Editing by Ramakrishnan M.)
+(Reporting by Niket Nishant in Bengaluru; Editing by Ramakrishnan M. and Krishna Chandra Eluri)